Einar Mäkinen: Post-war career

 After the war, Mäkinen served as quartermaster general from 1944 to 1946.
 He was promoted to lieutenant general (kenraaliluutnantti) in 1945, and was the acting chief of the general staff from 1945 to 1946.
 In early 1945, he was considered for Minister of Defence by the post-war President of Finland Carl Gustaf Emil Mannerheim, but this was blocked by the political left due to his 1941 cooperation with the Germans.
 He left the military in 1946, becoming the chief executive officer of Parava Oy, a Finnish limited company.

-Later that year, Mäkinen was detained in relation to the Weapons Cache Case, where large amounts of Finnish military materiel, for up to 34 battalions, had been cached in secret and without official sanction in fear of a possible Soviet occupation and in breach of the Moscow Armistice.
-Mäkinen was suspected of having planned the hiding of armaments, and an unsanctioned mobilization, but charges against him were dropped in 1948.
+Later that year, Mäkinen was detained in relation to the Weapons Cache Case, where large amounts of Finnish military materiel, for up to 34 battalions, had been cached in secret and without official sanction in fear of a possible Soviet occupation, in breach of the Moscow Armistice.
+Mäkinen was suspected of having planned the hiding of armaments and an unsanctioned mobilization and spent a year in prison.
+However, the charges against him were dropped in 1948.

-Following the death of Mannerheim in 1951, Mäkinen was one of the nine generals who acted pallbearers in his state funeral.
+Following the death of Mannerheim in 1951, Mäkinen was one of the nine generals who acted as pallbearers at his state funeral.
 Mäkinen himself died in Helsinki on 8 September 1964.
 He is buried in the military section of the Hietaniemi Cemetery in Helsinki.